 Matcha Powder

 We suggest ceremonial-grade matcha powder as it has a more vibrant colour, a finer texture, and a slightly sweeter flavour.
-It is also healthier with higher amounts of antioxidants.
-However, if you want to use culinary-grade Japanese green tea powder, that is fine too.
+However, if you want to use culinary-grade Japanese green tea powder, that is fine, too.
 Just note that the drink may turn out slightly more bitter.

 Sugar

-It is best to use powdered sugar, as it produces stable whipped matcha.
+It is best to use powdered white sugar or icing sugar, as it produces a stable whipped matcha cream.
 But if you run out of powdered sugar or want to use granulated sugar, you can make a sugar syrup.

 You can make the syrup in a pot or microwave.
 Take equal amounts of water and sugar.
-Heat it up in a microwave for 1 minute or put it on the stove and stir till the sugar dissolves completely.
+Heat them in the microwave for 1 minute or put them on the stove and stir until the sugar dissolves completely.

-We also recommend using white sugar to make dalgona matcha.
-While brown sugar will be fine flavour-wise, the brown colour will dampen the green hue of the green tea powder.
+We also recommend sticking to white sugar to make dalgona matcha.
+While brown sugar will be fine flavour-wise, the brown colour will dampen the powder's green hue.

-If you want to avoid sugar completely, you can use honey, vanilla syrup, stevia, or maple syrup.
+To avoid sugar altogether, you can use honey, vanilla syrup, stevia, or maple syrup.

 Milk

-You can use regular cow’s milk with any fat content.
-You can use hot or cold milk, depending on your preference.
+You can use regular cow's milk with any fat content, hot or cold, depending on your preference.

-If you are going dairy-free or vegan-friendly, we recommend using coconut milk due to its thicker consistency (discussed further below).
-However, other plant-based substitutes, such as almond and oat milk, would do just fine too.
+If you are going dairy-free or vegan-friendly, we recommend using coconut milk due to its thicker consistency.
+However, other plant-based substitutes, such as almond and oat milk, would also do fine.

 Frothing Agent